kennedymj97/portfolio/src/routes/blog/posts/rust_traits.md

 *Note: the amount of space an enum will use is equal to it's largest variant.
 If one of the variants takes up a lot of space, one should consider putting it behind a reference.*

-## Discuss whether to use enums or traits
+## When To Use Enums and Traits
 Currently I default to using enums for polymorphic behaviour as they get all of the benefits of static dispatch without having to deal with object safety issues.

 There are still a couple of times that I use traits.
 The main reason I will use traits is if I want external code to be able to add types, which enums do not allow.
 I also consider using traits if the behaviour is very generic, such that the interface I am defining is not determined by the types.
 In this case I am confident I will not be using the types that implement the trait as trait objects so do not run into the issues caused by dynamic dispatch.
-For example, even if only used in the same module, one would not implement Clone as an enum.
+For example, even if only used in the same module, one would not implement `Clone` as an enum.
 Finding such generic behaviour is rare however.

 Some people argue that enums produce ugly code with methods that are long and hard to read and hence favour using traits.
 I disagree, if the methods start to get too long one can extract the logic into separate functions, even grouping these functions into a module if there a large number of methods.
 In fact, I think this makes the code easier to read.
 The methods can be used as a table of contents allowing one to view the logic by jumping to the functions, rather than have to search through the code for the individual types.